jinglebiscuits/afterschool-cs-program/syllabus-13-weeks.md

 Week 1 — Algorithms are recipes
 - Class rules (raffle tickets, laniards)
+- Create accounts
+- Introduce the websites we'll be using
+- Demonstrate how to use the IDE
 - Cartesian coordinates
 - Canvas coordinates
 - How to draw a circle in the middle of the screen